HomeTrue North Blog

 18. Pedestrian Sundays at Kensington

-On the last Sunday of each month during the summer, the Kensington Market area closes its streets to cars and becomes a pedestrian-only zone.
-This event is a great way to experience the neighborhood's vibrant atmosphere and diverse culture.
-Visitors can stroll through the market and enjoy the street performers, live music, and food vendors.
-It's a perfect opportunity to explore the area and discover new local businesses — and one of the top things to do in Toronto in summer.
+On the last Sunday of each month from the end of May until the end of October, the Kensington Market area closes its streets to cars and becomes a pedestrian-only zone.
+It’s a great way to experience the neighbourhood's vibrant atmosphere and diverse culture.
+Visitors can stroll through the market and enjoy the street performers, live music, eclectic shops and so many great restaurants and food vendors.
+It's a perfect opportunity to explore the area and discover the city’s hidden gems — and it’s one of the top things to do in Toronto in summer.

 View of street and shops in Kensington Market neighbourhood during daytime